-Improving air quality is a high priority for the Welsh Government, including the attainment of EU target values.
-The Welsh Government works closely with regulators and local industrial operators with emissions of Ni to air in pursuit of this aim.
+Improving air quality is a high priority for the Welsh Government.
+The Clean Air Plan for Wales, published in August 2020, sets out the ambition to deliver compliance with the Target Value as soon as practicable.
+Welsh Government works closely with regulators and local industrial operators with emissions of Ni to air in pursuit of this aim.
 Regular meetings have enabled:

-- the Welsh Government to communicate to the industrial regulators and operators the extent of the issue and the seriousness with which it is taken; - the regulators to demonstrate that the operators are applying all cost-effective measures, and in particular are applying best available techniques as required by Council Directive 2010/75/EU (IED); - the operators to cooperate and share best practice in managing their operations; and - the development of the latest evidence in understanding the predominant sources.
+- Welsh Government to communicate to the industrial regulators and operators the extent of the issue and the seriousness with which it is taken; regulators to demonstrate that the operators are applying all cost-effective measures, and in particular are applying best available techniques as required by The Environmental Permitting Regulations (England & Wales) aim to prevent or minimise pollution by placing stringent limits on emissions from industrial sources. - operators to cooperate and share best practice in managing their operations; and - development of the latest evidence in understanding the predominant sources.

-The exceedance situation South Wales [Ni_UK0041_2016_1] shares common industrial sources with Swansea [Ni_UK0027_2016_1] and these sources are located in Swansea Urban Area agglomeration zone (UK0027).
-Measures to reduce Ni concentrations in air in the exceedance situation South Wales [Ni_UK0041_2016_1] target the identified common industrial sources.
-No additional sources of Ni have been identified for the exceedance situation in South Wales [Ni_UK0041_2016_1].
+The exceedance situation South Wales [Ni_UK0041_2019_1] shares common industrial sources with Swansea [Ni_UK0027_2019_1] and these sources are located in Swansea Urban Area agglomeration zone (UK0027).
+Measures to reduce Ni concentrations in air in the exceedance situation South Wales [Ni_UK0041_2019_1] target the identified common industrial sources.
+No additional sources of Ni have been identified for the exceedance situation in South Wales [Ni_UK0041_2019_1].